 Oregon Coast Council for the Arts, in partnership with instructor Jennifer Hamilton, offers The Little PAC Players theater classes for five- to seven-year-old students from 9:30 a.m. to noon July 29 through Aug.
 2 at the Newport Performing Arts Center, culminating in a performance for friends and family at 11 a.m.
 Friday, Aug.
-2. View the class schedule under "Downloads" for details.
+2. See the complete schedule.

 Please sign and return completed registration form with your non-refundable deposit of $25 to the OCCA office (located within the Newport Performing Arts Center, 777 W. Olive Street in Newport) no later than Friday, July 19.
 The deposit will be applied to the total fee of $125.
 Registration forms and payments may be dropped off at the PAC during box office hours (9 a.m. to 5 p.m., Monday through Friday).
 If you have questions regarding class content or anything else, please contact Jennifer Hamilton at firstname.lastname@example.org.

 Jennifer Hamilton began her professional theatre work as the education director for Topeka Civic Theatre and Academy in Topeka, Kansas, a position she held from 2002 until 2014.
 In that role, she administered year-round classes for ages four through adult, developed and grew a summer camp program from 30 students to more than 300; helped to create a teen improvisation performance troupe; developed outreach programming for area schools and underserved communities, including a teen outreach team of actors who performed at schools and community events; and directed over 50 youth and theatre for young audiences.